DOH Sarasota taking new approach to vaccine rollout this week

 Instead of getting picked through a lottery system like Manatee County is doing, it will be based off who signed up in what order.

-"It is my hope that once more vaccine is available that we can operate not only the big central site but then have a vaccine that I can go to, as we did with testing, these pop-up events geographically,” Henry said.
+"It is my hope that once more vaccine is available that we can operate not only the big central site but then have vaccine that I can go do, as we did with testing, these pop-up events geographically,” Henry said.

+- Bucs stamp their ticket to the NFC Championship against Green Bay

+- FBI vetting National Guard troops in Washington DC amid fears of insider attack